When looking for a daycare provider for your child, they need to have daycare activities that contribute to the all-round development of your child.

 Small groups allow teachers to understand their students better.
 Small group activities should be simple, hands-on, short and fun.
 Daycare providers that use small groups are highly effective when teaching language skills.

 These daycare activities include numbers and letters games, threading, journaling, and using scissors to improve motor skills.
 Since these are group activities, children get to practice their language and communication skills.
 If your kid is the quiet type, they will be at ease participating in small groups since they are less intimidating.
+To encourage your child, sign them up for more social activities like summer camp so that they are more comfortable in a group environment.

-3. Role Play with Telephones
+3. Role Play Activities with Telephones

 By role-playing on the phone, the kids can be very creative and imaginative.
 As the children talk on the phone, they sometimes stand and use body language just as their parents do.
 Telephone role-playing encourages every student to talk and communicate with each other spontaneously.